maxdesalle/website/content/posts/understanding-many-worlds.md

 Quantum physics is famously bizarre.
 You may have heard of Schrodinger\'s cat: both alive and dead, until you see it.
 The thought experiment posits that an outcome cannot exist until it is observed.
-This isn't science fiction, it's the accepted story told in universities and textbooks.
+That's the accepted story told in universities and textbooks, it's not science-fiction.

 But the problem is: it's wrong.